StefanC05/DataScience_Capstone/README.md

 The final notebook implements classification models to predict landing success.
 After data preprocessing including feature standardization and train-test splitting, four algorithms are trained and evaluated: Logistic Regression, Support Vector Machine (SVM), Decision Tree, and K-Nearest Neighbors (KNN).
 Model performance is compared using accuracy metrics and confusion matrices.
 The Decision Tree classifier achieved the highest accuracy at 94.44%, correctly predicting 12 successful landings and 5 failures in the test set.

 ---
+## Code Files and Prasentation by Stefan Civelek

 ## Repository